 Use an anti-theft belt or some other means to keep your cash and credit cards well hidden under your clothes and, above all, be careful where you keep your cell phone, as without it you will be a needle in a haystack.

-5. Visit each floor of the Eiffel Tower
+5. Visit each of the floors of the Eiffel Tower

 The tower has three levels with observation decks (57, 115 and 276 meters), all connected by elevators and stairs.
 But there is no single elevator directly to the top (le sommet).

 To get to the top, you must first choose between using the elevator or climbing 775 steps to the second level.
-Once on the second level, don't waste time and get in line immediately for the next elevator, the same one that leads to the top (look for the fastest line, there are several elevators and feeder queues).
+Once on the second level, don't waste time and get in line immediately for the next elevator, the same one that takes you to the top.
+(Look for the fastest line, there are several elevators and feeder queues).

-Being able to enjoy each floor separately is what gives meaning to this magnificent tower as, thanks to the remarkable difference in height from one floor to the next, the views seem to change dramatically.
+Being able to enjoy each floor separately is what gives meaning to this magnificent tower as, thanks to the remarkable difference in height between one floor and another, the views seem to change remarkably.